ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 ### Archive an Assessment

 When you have completed an Assessment and no longer need it for compliance purposes, you can archive it.
-When an Assessment is archived, it is removed from Assessments dashboard.
+When an Assessment is archived, it is removed from the default Assessments view on the Compliance Manager dashboard.

-> [!NOTE]
+> [!IMPORTANT]
-> When an Assessment is Archived, it cannot be 'unarchived' or restored to a read-write in progress state.
-Please note that Archived Assessments do not retain their links to uploaded evidence documents, so it is highly recommended that you perform an Export of the Assessment before archiving it, as the exported assessment report will contain links to the evidence documents, enabling you to continue to access them.
+> Archived Assessments do not retain their links to uploaded evidence documents.
+It is highly recommended that you export the Assessment before archiving to retain links to the evidence documents in the report.

-To archive an assessment:
+To archive an Assessment:

-1. On the dashboard tile of the desired assessment, select the **Archive Assessments** control or **Archive** from the actions control.
+1. On the Compliance Manager dashboard, navigate to the dashboard tile for the Assessment you want to archive

+2. Select the **Archive Assessments** control or **Archive** from the actions control.

-2. The **Archive Assessments** dialog is displayed, asking you to confirm that you want to archive the assessment.
+3. The **Archive Assessments** dialog is displayed, asking you to confirm that you want to archive the assessment.

-3. To continue with archiving, select **Archive**.
+4. To continue with archiving, select **Archive**.
 To cancel archiving the Assessment, select **Cancel**.

 ### View archived Assessments

-1. On the Compliance Manager dashboard, select the **Show Archived** checkbox.
+1. On the Compliance Manager dashboard, select the **Assessments** tab and select the **Show Archived** checkbox.

 2. The archived assessments will appear a new **Archived Assessments** section below the active assessments.

 3. Select the name of the assessment you wish to view.

 Archived Assessment information includes in-scope services, Microsoft and customer-managed control details.
 When viewing an archived assessment, none of the normally editable controls (i.e. Implementation, Test Results) will be active and the **Managed Documents** button will be absent.

 ### Activate an archived Assessment

-???
+1. On the Compliance Manager dashboard, select the **Assessments** tab and select the **Show Archived** checkbox.

+2. The archived assessments will appear a new **Archived Assessments** section below the active assessments.

+3. Select the **Activate archived Assessment** control of the assessment you wish to activate.

+4. The **Active Archived Assessments** dialog is displayed, asking you to confirm that you want to activate the assessment.

+5. To continue with activation, select **Activate**.
+To cancel activation of the Assessment, select **Cancel**.

+The Assessment is now activated and the tile for the Assessment appears in the dashboard.

 ## Controls